RTVIProcessor

 Actions

-Actions are functions that clients can trigger.
-They can accept arguments and return results.
+Actions are server-side functions that clients can trigger with arguments.

 Registering Actions